Resonance Capture and Stability Analysis for Planet Pairs under Type I Disk Migration: Dynamics of resonance capture and stability

-\item \textbf{Stable trap} (Figure \ref{fig:stab_trap}): The planets are locked in resonance with statically stable orbits.
-The planets' period ratio, eccentricities, and resonant angle remain at the equilibrium values after capture.
-Meanwhile, the trajectory of the system converges towards a fix point in the phase space.
+\item \textbf{Stable trap} (Figure \ref{fig:stab_trap}): The planets get locked in resonance, and the system's trajectory converges towards an equilibrium value in the phase space.
+The planets' period ratio, eccentricities, and resonant angles remain at equilibrium values after capture.

-\item \textbf{Overstable trap } (Figure \ref{fig:overstab}): The planets are locked in resonance with dynamically stable orbits.
-Their eccentricities and resonance angle initially converge to the equilibrium values.
-After a while, the eccentricities and resonance angle liberate with increasing amplitudes.
-This state is nevertheless stable and the period ratio of planets remains constant after capture.
-In the phase space, the system's trajectory initially approaches the fixed point, then begins to oscillate, and ultimately settles into a limit cycle around that point.
+\item \textbf{Overstable trap } (Figure \ref{fig:overstab}): The planets are locked in resonance with librating resonant angles.
+The eccentricities and the resonance angles of planets initially converge to the equilibrium values and, after a while, librate with increasing amplitudes.
+The period ratio of the planets remains constant after capture.
+In the phase space, the system's trajectory initially approaches the fixed point, then transitions into oscillations before ultimately stabilizing into a limit cycle around that point.

-\item \textbf{Escape }(Figure \ref{fig:esc}): The planets are locked in resonance with only temporarily stable orbits.
-Their period ratio, eccentricities and resonance angle initially converge to the equilibrium values.
-The planets' eccentricities and resonance angle quickly oscillate with increasing amplitudes.
-This state becomes unstable and the planets eventually leave resonance.
-As such, the planets' eccentricities decrease, and the period ratio continues to drop, and the resonant angle changes from liberation to circulation.
-In the phase space, the system's trajectory initially approaches the fixed point; however, the oscillation gradually grows until it intersects the separatrix.
-The trajectory ultimately settles towards the coordinate origin. \end{enumerate}
+\item \textbf{Escape }(Figure \ref{fig:esc}): The planets are temporarily locked in resonance before eventually escaping.
+The period ratio, eccentricities, and resonance angle of the planet pair initially converge to the equilibrium values.
+Then the eccentricities and resonance angles start to oscillate with growing amplitudes.
+Eventually, the planets leave resonance, with a shift in resonant angles from libration to circulation.
+In phase space, the system's trajectory initially approaches the fixed point; however, the oscillation gradually amplifies until it crosses the separatrix.
+The trajectory ultimately stabilizes towards the coordinate origin. \end{enumerate}

-We point out that although several literature studies have explored this issue in depth \citep{2023MNRAS.522..828H, 2014AJ....147...32G, 2015ApJ...810..119D, 2015MNRAS.451.2589B}, none have formulated a comprehensive model.
-Here we demonstrate a unified picture in Figure \ref{fig:illustration}.
-The outcome is given in the $\tau_{a}$-$\tau_{e}$ parameter space.
-We describe how $\tau_{\rm a}$ and $\tau_{\rm e}$ influence the outcomes as follows.
+We point out that several previous studies have explored this issue in depth \citep{2023MNRAS.522..828H, 2014AJ....147...32G, 2015ApJ...810..119D, 2015MNRAS.451.2589B, Pichierri2018, 2023ApJ...946L..11B}.
+Nevertheless, most studies focus on one aspect of these issues at a time.
+Here, we provide a unified framework for studying the dynamics of both resonance capture and subsequent stability.
+This analysis is applicable to planet pair systems with arbitrary planet mass ratios and at different first-order mean motion resonances.
+An illustration of this framework can be found in Figure \ref{fig:illustration}.
+The results are presented in a $\tau_{\rm m}/\tau_{e}$–$\tau_{\rm e}$ parameter space, which links all dynamical regimes to the two key parameters that govern planet-disk interactions: angular momentum and eccentricity damping.
+We describe below how the variations in $\tau_{\rm m}$ and $\tau_{\rm e}$ influence the outcome.